kongyew/greenplum-spark-connector/README_PySpark.md

-##  How to connect to Greenplum and Spark via JDBC driver
+##  How to connect to Greenplum and Spark with PySpark
-In this example, we will describe how to configure JDBC driver when you run Spark-shell.
+In this example, we will describe how to use pySpark

 1. Connect to the Spark master docker image
 ```
 $ docker exec -it docker_master_1 /bin/bash
 ```
-2. Execute the command below to download jar into `~/.ivy2/jars` directory and type `:quit` to exit the Spark shell
+2. Execute the command below to run pySpark
 ```
 root@master:/usr/spark-2.1.0#GSC_JAR=$(ls /code/greenplum-spark_2.11-*.jar)
 root@master:/usr/spark-2.1.0#pyspark --jars "${GSC_JAR}"